Submissions

 A comprehensive analysis of specific subject areas relevant to the journal scopes.
 The maximum length of a review article is 7,500 words, excluding figures, tables, and references.
 The manuscript should include a minimum of three figures, two tables, and a reference list comprising 60 to 100 sources.

-This has been designed to provide discussions, insights, or critical evaluations on topics relevant to the journal’s scope and high relevance to a global audience.
-Limited to 3,500 words with varying formats depending on the topic.
+This has been designed to provide discussions, insights, or critical evaluations on topics relevant to the journal’s scope and highly relevant to a global audience.
+Limited to 2,000 words with varying formats depending on the topic.

 Privacy Statement